News & Update

 Congratulationsto Sabrina Chow, who has been selected as RSPH’s Outstanding APE Award finalists 2023!
 Sabrina will receive her certificate and attend the event “Posters on the Skybridge” from 12-1pm on Monday April 10, 2023, with Dean Fallin–please mark your calendar and be there to support her if you are available during that time!

-Congratulations to our member Dr. Robert Hood, Dr. Donghai Liang and Ziyin Tang for their new publication in Environment Epidemiology–“Length of PM2.5 exposure and alternations in the serum metabolome among women undergoing infertility treatment “.This study identified biological pathways and alterations in the serum metabolome associated with pesticide residue intake from fruits and vegetables.
+Congratulations to our member Dr. Robert Hood and Dr. Donghai Liang for their new publication in Environment International–“Pesticide residue intake from fruits and vegetables and alterations in the serum metabolome of women undergoing infertility treatment “.This study identified biological pathways and alterations in the serum metabolome associated with pesticide residue intake from fruits and vegetables.